- Features The War and Its Aftermath

 Go thought of going back to Taiwan, where his family was living, but his father strongly advised him to resume his studies in Japan and not return home.
 He threw himself into his studies alongside younger classmates and made up for the time he had lost during the war by completing two years of high school and four years of university.

-His former Taiwanese classmates in Japan who had gone on to university without fighting in the war all ended up returning home around 1952 or 1953; Go recalls that, “in almost every case, I never heard from them again,” probably killed amidst the chaos of the time.
-The social turbulence in Taiwan was to last until the time martial law was dissolved in 1987.
+His former Taiwanese classmates in Japan who had gone on to university without fighting in the war all headed to the continent in hopes of helping to build the new Chinese nation around 1952 or 1953.
+Go recalls that, “in almost every case, I never heard from them again”; they were probably killed amid the chaos of the time, he surmises.
+The social turbulence in Taiwan would last until martial law was dissolved in 1987.

 Troubles Seem “Fortunate” in Retrospect